Indian Country Economic Development Program (ICED)

 GRANTS FOR TRIBAL GOVERNMENT ECONOMIC DEVELOPMENT

-The Montana Department of Commerce Indian Country Economic Development (ICED) grant program is intended to improve econonuc opportunities for the eight tribal governments in Montana.
-Since it's inception in the 59th Montana State Legislature the ICED program has supported ICED tribal government priority economic development projects, the Montana Indian Equity Fund, and the Montana Indian Entrepreneur Training.
-Tribal priority economic development grants funds, which must be support tribal business development projects, workforce training projects, entrepreneurial training, feasibility studies and other types of economic development projects.
+The Montana Department of Commerce Indian Country Economic Development (ICED) grant program is intended to improve economic opportunities for the eight tribal governments in Montana.
+Since its inception in the 59th Montana State Legislature the ICED program has supported ICED tribal government priority economic development projects, the Montana Indian Equity Fund, and the Montana Indian Entrepreneur Training.

 Who Is Eligible

 The governing bodies of each of Montana’s eight tribal governments are the only eligible applicants for tribal priority economic development projects.

 A maximum of $65,000 per governing body is available in fiscal year 2015.

 Eligible entities may use ICED funds to support a business enterprise if it will produce a positive economic benefit for the Tribe(s).
 In this context, a positive economic benefit is defined as the near-term creation or retention of job opportunities for Tribal members in Montana.
 Examples include: